Tachinidae: Life cycle

-Oviposition and ovoviviparity
+Oviposition

-Probably the majority of female Tachinids lay white, ovoid eggs with flat undersides onto the skin of the host insect.
+Probably the majority of female tachinids lay white, ovoid eggs with flat undersides onto the skin of the host insect.
 Imms mentions the genera Gymnosoma, Thrixion, Winthemia, and Eutachina as examples.
 In a closely related strategy some genera are effectively ovoviviparous (some authorities prefer the term ovolarviparous) and deposit a hatching larva onto the host.
 For example, this occurs in Tachinidae species which parasitize the butterfly Danaus chrysippus in Ghana.
 The free larvae immediately bore into the host's body.
 Illustrative genera include Exorista and Voria.
-Many Tachinid eggs hatch quickly, having partly developed inside the mother's uterus, which is long and often coiled for retaining developing eggs.
+Many tachinid eggs hatch quickly, having partly developed inside the mother's uterus, which is long and often coiled for retaining developing eggs.
 However, it is suggested that the primitive state probably is to stick unembryonated eggs to the surface of the host.

 Many other species inject eggs into the host's body, using the extensible, penetrating part of their ovipositor, sometimes called the oviscapt, which roughly translates to "egg digger".
 Species in the genera Ocyptera, Alophora, and Compsilura are examples.

 In many species only one egg is laid on or in any individual host, and accordingly such an egg tends to be large, as is typical for eggs laid in small numbers.
 They are large enough to be clearly visible if stuck onto the outside of the host, and they generally are so firmly stuck that eggs cannot be removed from the skin of the host without killing them.
 Furthermore, scientists have observed in studies with the host cabbage looper that being glued to the host insect helps maggots burrow into the larva, where they remain until fully developed.